rhaeckl/rhaeckl.github.io1/slides.md

-Code which is copled is tedious to refactor.<!-- .element: class="fragment" data-fragment-index="1" -->
+Code which is copled is tedious to refactor.

-Code which's behaviour is not described is hard to enhance without regression erros.<!-- .element: class="fragment" data-fragment-index="2" -->
+Code which's behaviour is not described is hard to enhance without regression erros.<!-- .element: class="fragment" data-fragment-index="1" -->

-Code which is not described by tests let's you hardly identify unused or not required parts.<!-- .element: class="fragment" data-fragment-index="3" -->
+Code which is not described by tests let's you hardly identify unused or not required parts.<!-- .element: class="fragment" data-fragment-index="2" -->

-Production code which already exists and which is supposedly working is boring to characterize!<!-- .element: class="fragment" data-fragment-index="4" -->
+Production code which already exists and which is supposedly working is boring to characterize!<!-- .element: class="fragment" data-fragment-index="3" -->